-Similar in design to the Province of Canada’s second issue – a six-pence slate violet stamp (SC #2) featuring a portrait of Prince Albert – the 12-pence black was produced on laid paper without perforations as was customary at this early point in the history of postage stamps.
-Both stamps, as well as Canada’s first issue, the three-penny beaver (SC #1), are part of the Pence Issue.
+Similar in design to the Province of Canada’s second issue – a six-pence slate violet stamp (SC #2) featuring a portrait of Prince Albert – the 12-pence black was produced on laid paper without perforations as was customary at this early point in philatelic history.

 Both the aforementioned three- and six-pence stamps were later re-issued on wove paper; however, the Black Empress was not re-issued in any form, and only 1,450 examples were issued throughout its six years in use, according to the Unitrade Specialized Catalogue of Canadian Stamps.
-The remaining examples were destroyed, and it’s estimated only about 150 12-pence blacks exist today.
+The remaining examples were destroyed, and it’s estimated about 150 12-pence blacks, including only five unused examples, exist today.